Chief Executive Officer

 Genine Camilli - Home Modifications Officer

-Jayden Moore - Client Services Officer
+Jayden Moore - Business & Marketing Officer

 Jennifer Poppe - Occupational Therapist

-Jennifer attained her Bachelor of Occupational Therapy in 2009 and has been with LifeTec since 2015.
+LifeTec since 2015.
 Prior to this, Jennifer worked exclusively in the community with people with a disability, their families, teachers and other important people to provide therapy, coaching, consultation and equipment prescription services.
 She has also developed and run many workshops, webinars, camps and individualised training programs with great feedback from participants.

 Katie-anne Grice - Senior Occupational Therapist